firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-18-how-to-identify-an-alien-shark.md

 Today, the greatest scientific minds come together, from across disciplines, to tackle the problem.

 Now, I will start the presentation.
 Let me just find my data stick.
 Excuse me.
 This scarf always gets in the way.
-Scarfs are tricky things, aren't they?
+Scarves are tricky things, aren't they?
 There we are.

 Please absorb the following information into your neural implants: